 The holiday rental market is becoming more competitive each day, which means it’s harder to convince guests to book with you.
 However, making your rental stand out from the competition isn’t impossible.
-There are certain things you can offer to set your holiday home apart from the competition and entice guests to choose your rental over others.
+There are certain things you can offer to set your holiday rental apart from the competition and entice guests to choose your property over others.

 The key is choosing services that will enhance your guests stay with you.
 Here are 9 additional services to offer.

 Why partner with local businesses?

 As an accommodation provider you are not only competing with other holiday rentals but hotels.
 One of the main reasons travellers choose hotels is because of the little extras and the concierge that goes the extra mile for guests.
 By offering extra services that guests wouldn’t normally expect from a holiday let, you have a competitive advantage.

 Guess which enquiry reply convinced me to book a holiday cottage in the Lakes:

 Response 1) Thank you for your enquiry, I can confirm your dates are available and the rental cost is £X. If you would like to book, please complete the form on our website or if you have any questions just let me know.

 Response 2) Thank you for your enquiry, I can confirm your dates are available and the rental cost is £X. If you would like to book, please complete the form on our website or if you have any questions just let me know.